hugovk/2017/01-280/README.md

 ## What it does

 Searches Twitter for "280" and outputs one short tweet of 140 characters or less, then long tweet one over 140, then repeats until 56,000 words (280 * 200).
-Or can only out short tweets.
+Or can only output short tweets.
 Or can only output long tweets.

 ## How to do it